1984 by George Orwell

 If you want to keep a secret, you must also keep it from yourself.

 in today’s world, where information is abundant and accessible, privacy is a rare and precious commodity.

 War is peace.
-Freedom is slavery
+Freedom is slavery Ignorance is strength

-These three phrases are From chapter 1 of the book 1984 by George Orwell and are official slogans of the ruling Party of Oceania, They are examples of “doublethink”, the ability to hold two contradictory ideas in one’s mind at the same time and accept both of them as true.
+These three phrases are from chapter 1 of the book 1984 by George Orwell and are official slogans of the ruling Party of Oceania, they are examples of “doublethink”, the ability to hold two contradictory ideas in one’s mind at the same time and accept both of them as true.